dodohee/Widgetoko/README.md

 npm start
 ```

-The Widgetoko app should automatically start up.
+Widgetoko should automatically start up.

 ## Configure Twitter Tokens

-Multiple connections to the Twitter Stream API are required, so we must register the Widgetoko app with Twitter and generate access tokens.
+A connection to the Twitter Stream is required, so we must register the Widgetoko app with Twitter and generate Access Tokens.
 This is a required step to tap into the Tweet stream.

 1. Browse to https://apps.twitter.com/app/new